unissey/sdk-web-examples/sdk-web-js/README.md

 ## Get a personnal access token

-First generate an access token by following this link.
+First generate an access token by following instructions on this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 Make sure to include at least the `repo` and `read:packages` permission to the access token.

 Then, to get access permissions, you will need to contact someone from the Unissey organisation with your github account name.